s-jaiprakash/monorepo/workshops/webscraping/webscraping_introduction.md

 - **HTTP Requests**: Fetching web pages programmatically
 - **HTML Parsing**: Extracting meaningful information
 - **Data Transformation**: Converting raw data into usable formats

 ---

+## 🤔 **Discussion Time**

+### Share your experiences:
+- Have you ever tried to copy data manually from websites?
+- What was the largest amount of data you needed to collect?
+- How long did it take?

+*Let's discuss the inefficiencies of manual data collection!*

+---